Streetwise-Media/swpmvc_todos/readme.md

         });
     }(jQuery, window));

-With the javascript written, we need to enqueue it and localize it so it will have access to the todoEdit variable, with update_url and toggle_url properties defined correctly.
+With the javascript written, we need to enqueue it and localize it so it will have access to the todoEdit variable referenced on lines 11 and 17 of edit\_todos.js, with update_url and toggle_url properties defined correctly.
 Add the following to the edit\_todos\_list method of your TodosController:

     <?php